 Case in point: Despite your likely assumptions, I’m actually a trained journalist and writer.
 Not only did I receive a communications degree in college, I also earned a creative writing minor, which turned out to be as useful as a boat in the desert.

 When our family learned we would spearhead Hank’s education for the remainder of the year, you can imagine that I gladly accepted the challenge of teaching him to read and write.
-It seemed to fit my daily profession and I presumed Hank would enter first grade as a prolific purveyor of prose.
-“You see son, that’s what you call alliteration.
-Throw that on your classmates next year.”
+It seemed to fit my daily profession and I presumed Hank would enter first grade as a prolific purveyor of the English language.

 Welcome, my friends, to the world of homonyms, those beastly words that ruin the credibility of our language.

-In case you don’t remember (come on, English professors don’t remember this stuff), a homonym is defined as two or more words that share the same spelling, or same pronunciation – maybe even both – but have completely different meanings.
+In case you don’t remember (which you do because many have fought this same battle), a homonym is defined as two or more words that share the same spelling, or same pronunciation – maybe even both – but have completely different meanings.

 So, when I tell my son to read this specific book, right after he has read the other two, he’s supposed to know that the first “read” was pronounced REED, and the second “read” was pronounced RED.

 Immediately after, I’d hand Hank a spelling worksheet, and he’d spell it REED.

 “Why is that wrong, Dad?” he’d ask.

 “You’ll figure it out one day,” was my stock answer.